 Nourishing the Roots of Wellness and the Heart of Resilience

-TSP serves girls, women, children and families facing challenging life circumstances.
+Serves girls, women, children, families and communities facing challenging life circumstances.

-TSP inspires positive change through self-care movement practices that restore vitality and cultivate joy.
+Inspires positive change through movement practices that restore vitality and cultivate resilience and joy.

-TSP offers restorative tools to prevent burnout and rekindle enthusiasm, empathy and optimism.
+Offers restorative self-care tools to prevent burnout and rekindle enthusiasm, empathy and optimism.

-TSP is dedicated to supporting cultural diversity and tolerance as a key to world peace.
+Builds bridges of understanding, and supports cultural diversity and tolerance as keys to world peace.

 Samiur Rahman, Executive Director, Hope Project Charitable Trust, Delhi, India

 “The continuous sincere efforts of our partnering organization,TSP with Zuleikha has resulted in changing the perception of Basti women towards their health & well being.
 The women not only practice what they have learned but encourage each other to continue with the exercises.”